 This AC boost stacks with the bonus given by Ice Form.

 Ozocubu's Armour does have certain restrictions, however.
-The spell will fail if cast while wearing armour with an encumbrance rating of 5 or more, limiting the caster to robes, leather armour, troll leather armour, or steam dragon armour.
+The spell will fail if cast while wearing armour with an encumbrance rating of 5 or more, limiting the caster to robes, leather armour, troll leather armour, or steam dragon scales.
 Taking fire damage from beams reduces its duration significantly.
-The spell also conflicts with Cigotuvi's Embrace, Statue Form, and Ring of Flames, and cannot be used if any of these is currently in effect.
+The spell also conflicts with Statue Form and Ring of Flames, and cannot be used if any of these is currently in effect.

 Ozocubu's Armour is a game-changing spell, providing a massive AC boost to any character who can manage the minimal skill investment required to cast it, and who doesn't intend to wear heavy armour.
 Even at its lowest spellpower, it's still equivalent to wearing an additional full strength ring of protection.
 Species with no body armour slot (felids, octopodes, and draconians) can (and likely should) keep an eye out for this spell by default.
 Other species that happen to find it can usually afford to drop down to a lighter class of gear; a fully enchanted robe of resistance or troll leather armour can prove extremely effective in conjunction with OA, and that's assuming you don't find a useful artefact option.
 Just be prepared to recast it on occasion when facing opponents which deal heavy fire damage; the damage it helps soak is usually worth the time spent refreshing mid-combat.